-Charged with DUI in Columbia, SC?
+Charged with DUI in South Carolina?

 Consider a DUI defense lawyer who’s also a former prosecutor.

-A Columbia DUI Lawyer should be familiar with both sides of defense.
+A Columbia DUI Defense Lawyer should be familiar with both sides of defense.
 Lori Murray, is a DUI Lawyer in Columbia that has practiced in SC her entire career.
 She is very familiar with DUI laws in SC.

 Lori is not only a DUI attorney, she's a former prosecutor too.
 As a former prosecutor, Lori gained experience which allows her to